VolkerL/spt/README.md

 > What kind of testcases *are* supported?
 > I have no idea.
-The `parse succeeds`, `parse fails`, `resolve #x` and `resolve #x to #y` should be supported.
+The `parse succeeds`, `parse fails`, `resolve #x`, `resolve #x to #y` and `x errors` should be supported.

 Note that this README is branch specific.

 ## Setup

+#### Setting up Sunshine
 To start using SPT in combination with Sunshine you will need the [appropriate Sunshine version](https://github.com/VolkerL/spoofax-sunshine).
 Open the `org.spoofax.sunshine` project in Eclipse.
 If the libraries are not on the Github repo, please make a Github issue there to remind me.
-As some dependencies would otherwise have to be obtained from an Eclipse instance's plugin folder if it has the appropriate Spoofax Plugin.
+Some dependencies would otherwise have to be obtained from an Eclipse instance's plugin folder, so having them in the repo itself should be easier for now.
 To save you that effort, and as the jar files should be platform independent, I see no harm in having them online (maybe the issue is License related???).

-To 'build' Sunshine, you can right-click the project and export is as a runnable jar file.
+To build the Sunshine jar, execute the `build.xml` file with ant.

+#### Setting up SPT
 Now open this repository's `org.strategoxt.imp.testing` project in Eclipse.

+SPT depends on some files that do not come with SPT itself.
-To build this version of SPT you will need to alter [the build file's](org.stratego.imp.testing/build.main.xml) line 22 and 23 to point to where these files can be found.
+Therefore you will need to alter [the build file's](org.stratego.imp.testing/build.main.xml) line 22 and 23 to point to where these files can be found.

 The lazy way to get those files: